-The Convention on Wetlands, signed in Ramsar, Iran in 1971, is an intergovernmental treaty which provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.
-There are currently 163 Contracting Parties to the Convention, with 265 wetland sites, totalling over 197 million hectares, designated for inclusion in the Ramsar List of Wetlands of International Importance.
+The Convention on Wetlands, signed in Ramsar, Iran in 1971 and entered into force in 1976 is an intergovernmental treaty which provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.
+There are currently 171 Contracting Parties to the Convention, with 2409 wetland sites totalling over 254 million hectares inscribed on the Ramsar List of Wetlands of International Importance.

 A listing and brief descriptions of Ramsar sites supporting breeding populations of ACAP-listed species follows.

 Satellite photograph of the Prince Edward Islands; Ramsar Site No. 1104

 Ramsar Site No. 503; 14 430 ha; Date of Inscrption: 07 September 1990.

 "A complex of shallow coastal waters, sandy beaches and off-shore islands [including Isla La Plata] fringed by coral reefs.
 The site includes the mouths of several seasonal rivers and streams and remnant dry tropical forest.
 Archaeologically interesting with evidence of civilizations dating from 3,000 B.C. to 1526 A.D.
 The area supports an important fishery, provides habitat for a breeding colony of seabirds, and nesting beaches for marine turtles.
 Human activities include subsistence agriculture, livestock raising, and tree harvesting for firewood and charcoal."

 Réserve Naturelle Nationale des Terres Australes Françaises